 Which faculty are eligible to serve on thesis committees?
 First and Second Readers must normally be full-time faculty members (Professor, Associate Professor, Assistant Professor, Professor of Practice) in the major department in which the student is writing the thesis.
-Exceptions will be allowed for academically cogent reasons, with the permission of the chair of the relevant department and the approval of the Director of the Honors Program.
+Exceptions will be allowed for academically cogent reasons, with the permission of the chair of the relevant department and the approval of the Director of Senior Programs.
 The Third Reader must be a full-time faculty member who is not a member of the department or departments for which the student is writing the thesis.
-It is not necessary that the third reader be able to make a substantial contribution to the thesis, but only that they be able to report to the Honors Program about the process.
+It is not necessary that the third reader be able to make a substantial contribution to the thesis, but only that they be able to report to the Director of Senior Programs about the process.
 Typically, visiting faculty, adjunct faculty, and administrative faculty may not serve on thesis committees.

 Can a faculty member from the Medical School serve on a thesis committee?
-Yes, with the permission of the chair of the relevant department and the approval of the Director of the Honors Program.
+Yes, with the permission of the chair of the relevant department and the approval of the Director of Senior Programs.
 Medical School faculty should not serve as instructor of record (first reader).
 For administrative purposes, they should be the second (or third) reader, and a faculty member representing the student’s major department should serve as first reader.